Download App Home

 Retribution Paladin Rotation for Beginners

 Retribution Paladins do not have a fixed rotation of abilities.
-Instead, your goal is to make sure that high-priority Holy Power generators are used as often as possible while making sure that Holy Power spenders are used before Holy Power gets overcapped.
-Cooldowns are used as often as possible to maximize total uses.
+Instead, your goal is to make sure that high-priority cooldowns are used as often as possible while making sure that Holy Power spenders are used before Holy Power gets overcapped.

-2. Spend Holy Power with Final Verdict Icon Final Verdict for a single target or Divine Storm Icon Divine Storm against multiple targets.
-You can spend at 4-5 Holy Power, or at 3 if no generators are off cooldown.
+2. Spend Holy Power with Final Verdict Icon Final Verdict for single-target or Divine Storm Icon Divine Storm against 2+ targets.

 3. Generate Holy Power with Blade of Justice Icon Blade of Justice, Judgment Icon Judgment, and Hammer of Wrath Icon Hammer of Wrath.
-The specific order you use them in does not make a large difference to your overall damage, but ideally it is best to prioritize Hammer of Wrath Icon Hammer of Wrath during cooldowns and Blade of Justice Icon Blade of Justice outside of them.
+You should prioritize using Blade of Justice Icon Blade of Justice first.

 Defensive Spells for Retribution Paladin